 Sterilizing by Boiling Baby Bottles

-Many parents sterilize baby bottles by sanitizing baby bottles in boiling water.
-Why Boil Baby Bottles?
+Many parents sterilize baby bottles by sanitizing them in boiling water.
+Why boil baby bottles?
 The reason – you don’t need anything special.
-Just grab a large pot, put the baby products in it, cover them all with water, and then boil it.
+Just grab a large pot, put the baby products in it, cover them all with water, and then boil them.

 Pros and Cons of Boiling Baby Bottles